SeriousOldMan/Simulator-Controller/Docs/Team Server.md

   2. Plan Summary

      The Plan Summary show the details of the stint plan, which had been derived from the strategy or was entered manually.
-See the section [Session & Stint planning](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Team-Server#session--stint-planning) for the details.
+See the section [Session & stint planning](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Team-Server#session--stint-planning) for the details.

   3. Details of a selected stint